Black mustard is a coarse annual weed, either branched or not.

 Human Connections

-Until recently replaced by brown mustard (B. juncea), black mustard was the chief source of seed used in making table mustard, which also contains extracts from another species, white mustard (Sinapis alba).
-Seed extracts are also used medicinally and in the preparation of some scented soaps.
+Until it was recently replaced by brown mustard (Brassica juncea), black mustard was the chief source of seed used in making table mustard, a preparation that also contains extracts from another species, white mustard (Sinapis alba).

 Ecosystem Connections

 The familiar cabbage white butterfly was also imported to North America from Europe, apparently in a shipment of cabbage.
 Its larvae eat mustard plants and are serious crop pests.
-Our native white butterflies, including the falcate orange tip and checkered white, use mustards as host plants, too.
+Our native white butterflies, including the falcate orangetip and checkered white, use mustards as host plants, too.